perfanalytics/pose2sim/README.md

     - Create a folder for each camera in your `calibration\intrinsics` folder.
     - For each camera, film a checkerboard or a charucoboard.
 Either the board or the camera can be moved.
-    - Adjust parameters in the `Config.toml` file.
+    - Adjust parameters in the [User\Config.toml](https://github.com/perfanalytics/pose2sim/blob/main/Pose2Sim/Empty_project/User/Config.toml) file.
     - Make sure that the board:\
       is filmed from different angles, covers a large part of the video frame, and is in focus.\
       is flat, without reflections, surrounded by a white border, and is not rotationally invariant (Nrows ≠ Ncols, and Nrows odd if Ncols even).